rpgouveia/pucpr_pibiti_semantic_segmentation/README.md

-# pucpr_pibit_semantic_segmentation
+# pucpr_pibiti_semantic_segmentation
-PIBIT - Development of Semantic Segmentation for the MetaTwinSynth Project
+PIBITI - Development of Semantic Segmentation for the MetaTwinSynth Project

 # First Steps
 Please follow these steps to use this tool.